grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 Today, the Test Impact Analysis is coupled with our codebase.
 We are looking to  invest some effort to make it available for open sourcing.
 We are excited to be  on this path.

-## The end of the Native Build Systems
+## The End of the Native Build Systems

 One might say that our journey was long and we won the battle for the build time.

 Today, we hit a limit to the native build systems’ efficiency and hardware for both Android and iOS.
 And it’s clear to us that in our current setup, we would not be able to scale up while delivering high engineering experience.

-## Let’s move to Bazel
+## Let’s Move to Bazel

 To introduce another big improvement to the build time, we needed to make some ground-level changes.
 And this time, we focused on the build system itself.

 Native build systems are designed to work well for small and medium-sized projects, however they have not been as successful in large scale projects such as the Grab Passenger applications.